 What about DNS leaks with Windows VPN?

 DNS leaks can happen if DNS requests bypass the VPN tunnel.
 Ensure the VPN configuration enforces DNS routing through the VPN or use trusted DNS servers within the VPN’s network.
-Setup l2tp vpn edgerouter
+India vpn browser setup guide 2026: how to use a VPN browser in India for privacy, streaming, and security

 Can I use the Windows VPN on non-Windows devices?